wtcoin/docs-1/source/includes/_objects.md

 }
 ```

 An Address represents a public address on a blockchain, and contains information about the state of balances and transactions related to this address.
-Typically returned from the [Address Balance](#address-balance-endpoint), [Address](#address-endpoint), and [Address Detail Endpoint](#address-detail-endpoint).
+Typically returned from the [Address Balance](#address-balance-endpoint), [Address](#address-endpoint), and [Address Full Endpoint](#address-full-endpoint).

 Attribute | Type | Description
 --------- | ---- | -----------